 Little Village Magazine is an Iowa City-based, independent media company that serves the Eastern Iowa area.
-I was an Editorial Intern from Fall 2018 to Fall 2019, then served as a freelance contributor until Fall 2020 when I was promoted to Staff Writer.
+I was an Editorial Intern from Fall 2018 to Fall 2019, then served as a Staff Writer throughout Summer and Fall 2020.

 I’ve worked on a variety of projects, including reporting on and taking photos for local events, running political social media coverage, performing research for investigative stories, and writing numerous pieces for LV’s annual dining guide, Bread & Butter.

 Little Village’s ‘Best of the CRANDIC’ issue features community favorites in the Cedar Rapids and Iowa City corridor.
 The Iowa Freedom Riders were voted ‘Best Social Justice Advocate.’

 Published on Oct.
 21, 2020

 Though Iowa’s population is over 90% white, a limited but enthusiastic number of minority voters came out to President Donald Trump’s rally Oct.
 14 in Des Moines and explained why they’re supporting him.

 Published on Oct.
 11, 2020